 Uptane is a standard, and does not have an official distribution or implementation.
-We do provide a reference implementation in Python, and there are a number of open source projects such as aktualizr, rust-tuf, Notary, and OTA Community Edition implementing all or part of the Standard.
+However, there are a number of open source projects such as aktualizr, rust-tuf, Notary, and OTA Community Edition implementing all or part of the Standard.
 In addition, commercial Uptane offerings are available in the marketplace from HERE Technologies and Airbiquity.

-However, in any serious Uptane installation, a number of deployment decisions will need to be made, and policies and practices for software signing and key management will need to be implemented.
+In any serious Uptane installation, even if using an existing tool or service, a number of deployment decisions will need to be made, and policies and practices for software signing and key management will need to be implemented.
 Additionally, some OEMs may wish to develop their own Uptane implementation.
 Here, we provide a set of best practices for how to set up, operate, integrate, and adapt Uptane to work in a variety of situations.
 We also discuss the human operations required, and describe Uptane-compatible ways to implement some specific features that OEMs have requested guidance or clarification on in the past.